-No doubt, developing a relationship with a scaredy cat might be tedious, but it does happen.
-It can transform from a shy little creature to outright playful being.
+No doubt, developing a relationship with a scaredy-cat might be tedious, but it does happen.
+It can transform from a shy little creature to an outright playful being.
 Give her some time.

-Don’t behave like a parent to that obnoxious teenager who won’t listen despite of all your efforts.
-Don’t expect them to abide by your instructions because let’s be honest- which cat tamer doesn’t know of the saying- “ Dogs have owners, cats have staff” .
+Don’t behave like a parent to that obnoxious teenager who won’t listen despite all your efforts.
+Don’t expect them to abide by your instructions because let’s are honest- which cat tamer doesn’t know of the saying- “ Dogs have owners, cats have staff”.

 Cats do pay attention to you.
 Some things are done merely out of spite.
 Sometimes she does things out of her nature and hunting instincts.

-Your tabby cat is result oriented.
+Your tabby cat is result-oriented.
 Yes.
 You might not realize but what you do and how you respond to her builds up her nature.
-Now you know why you should absolutely not feed her in wee hours no matter how cutely she asks.
+Now you know why you should absolutely not feed her in the wee hours no matter how cutely she asks.